• Skip to primary navigation

 Under the FCRA, the credit bureaus are legally required to remove negative information, such as foreclosure or repossession, from your report after seven years (or 10 years for certain types of bankruptcies).
 3

-However, some lenders and debt collectors will intentionally change the date of your first missed payment to make your old debt appear new.
+However, some lenders and debt collectors will intentionally report an old debt as new by changing the date of your first missed payment.
 They’ll generally do this to prevent a debt from exceeding its statute of limitations, after which point it becomes time-barred debt and they can no longer force you to repay it by filing a lawsuit.

 If a debt collection agency re-ages a debt and makes it appear as though it’s less than seven years old, it will reappear on your credit report, even if it’s actually older than that.